 Michigan Roommate Agreement

-A Michigan room rental agreement, commonly referred to as a roommate agreement, is a contract that allows a tenant to share a dwelling with one or more co-tenants.
-This agreement establishes rules and responsibilities for those sharing the living space.
+A Michigan roommate agreement, establishes a legal document that allows a tenant to share a dwelling with one or more co-tenants.
+This roommate contract establishes rules and responsibilities for those sharing the living space.
+Also, your Michigan roommate agreement creates binding obligations for all parties involved in shared housing arrangements.

 Michigan Roommate Agreement